nkeyes/ok_hbase/examples/advanced/README.md

 # okhbase examples
-Simple examples to illustrate using the api to do basic work.
+Examples to illustrate using the api to do basic work.

 ## Usage